 Some students may be better served by taking courses which fulfill the CSU general education-breadth requirements OR those of the UC campus or college to which they plan to transfer.
 The IGETC will probably be most useful for students who want to keep their options open before making a final decision about transferring to a particular CSU or UC campus.
+Students should check with a LMC Counselor or university representative about whether or not IGETC is appropriate for them.

-To be certified under IGETC the entire program must be completed prior to transfer.
+To be certified under IGETC, the entire program must be completed prior to transfer.
 All courses must be completed with a grade of "C" or better.
+If the IGETC is not completed prior to transfer, students will be subject to the lower-division general education requirements of the campus or college to which they transfer.

 All coursework applicable to the IGETC must be completed and certified in order to be accepted by CSU and UC.
 In addition to the course requirements for each subject area, full certification for the CSU must include completion of the Oral Communication requirement.
 For the UC, Oral Communication is not required, but the certification must include satisfaction of the foreign language proficiency requirement.
+Students should consult with a LMC Counselor and contact the Admissions Office at LMC for IGETC certification.